privateprep/coding-space-website/src/pages/blog/2022-11-26-our-stem-holiday-gift-guide.md

     bgColor: "#9de2dd"
     textColor: "#264548"
     mdContent: >-
-      ## Osmo Coding Starter Kit
+      ## Cody Block

-      *Ages: 5-7*
+      *Ages: 3-12*

-      With the [Osmo Coding Starter Kit](https://www.thetoyinsider.com/toys/osmo-coding-starter-kit/), kids learn basic to complex coding concepts by manipulating physical game pieces to create music, solve puzzles, and more in three app-based games.
+      [Cody Block](https://qubs.toys/products/cody-block) provides a hands-on, fun-filled journey into the realms of computational thinking and basic coding principles.
+Blending traditional wooden toys and modern technology, Cody is more than just a toy—it's a launchpad for the curious young minds.
   - type: textOnly
     textAlign: left
     bgColor: "#faf6ee"